 ❄️Le Petit Danois

 Ski Holidays In Val d’Isere

-Val d’Isere or ‘Val’ if you like, is renowned for being one of the world’s first class ski resorts and the place to be seen.
-With just about the most cosmopolitan vibe you could wish for in a resort, the clientele in Val D’Isere range from the poshest folk to the steeziest boarders with the biggest sallopettes.
+Val d’Isere is renowned for being one of the world’s first class ski resorts and the place to be seen.
+With just about the most cosmopolitan vibe you could wish for in a resort, the clientele in Val d’Isere range from the poshest folk to the steeziest boarders with the biggest sallopettes.
 In short ski holidays in Val d’Isere attract and cater for absolutely everybody.

 The resort sits at 1850m with it’s own glacier reaching pisted heights of 3455m.
 It sits at the end of the Tarantaise valley which is one of Europe’s most snow secure ski domains.
 The beauty and magnificence of the mountains seems to flow right down into the village and flood the streets; with twinkling fairy lights adorning the trees, and the mind-blowing snow sculptures that line the roads.
 Although ski holidays in Val d’Isere are usually considered to be high budget, the vast array of options available mean that it really does not have to be the case anymore.

 With new developments taking place to bring in a heated gondola equipped with Wi-Fi and a whole new beginners area with a giant magic carpet, Val d’Isere remains at the top of its game and is still climbing ever higher.